Italy travel guide, Italy tourism and travel information including facts, maps, culture, transport, weather in Italy, and popular places to visit

 Cosy and compact, packed with things to do, and offering all kinds of seasonal treats and delights, these small European cities are perfect for a short break during the festive period.
 More

-Authors Huw Lewis-Jones and Kari Herbert scoured library archives and private collections to collate these evocative images from the early days of exploration that are guaranteed to make your feet itch to follow in their tracks More
+Authors Huw Lewis-Jones and Kari Herbert scoured library archives and private collections to collate these evocative images from the early days of exploration that are guaranteed to make your feet itch to More

 Cyclist and photographer Michael Blann shares his top 5 epic cycling climbs in Europe - and his incredible photos More